parsons-python-summer-2020/git-book-activity/README.md

 # A Million Monkeys Writing Shakespeare with Git
-This repository is for teaching studnets how to work with git.
+This repository is for teaching how to work with git.

 In this repository, there are 300 pages to a book that hasn't been written.
 Follow along with the instructions to get into the workflow.